graphery/graphane-doc/src/guides/svg/15-Events.md

 ## Capture events

 The preferred way to capture events in Graphane is through the `g-on:` directive.
-It is also possible to use the `.addEventListener()` method on any SVG element.

 A simple way to capture the 'click' event is this: